ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-6-4.md

 Invest in training programs and workshops that address the specific needs of your workforce.
 Offer a variety of learning formats such as online courses, seminars, and hands-on workshops to cater to different learning styles.
 Additionally, provide resources for employees to access external professional development opportunities.

-Section 4: Encouraging Collaboration and Knowledge Sharing
+Encouraging Collaboration and Knowledge Sharing
 ----------------------------------------------------------

 ### Cross-Team Collaboration